spack/spack-tutorial/tutorial_environments.rst

 and `Conda environments
 <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#>`_).
 The goal is to ensure packages in one environment
 are kept separate from those of another.
-These environments can be managed by spack or independent.
+These environments can be managed by Spack or independent.
 In either case, their environment files can be used to reproduce builds by other users and on other machines.
 Since those files are key to reproducing builds, let's start with them.